cnsuhao/engine1/docs/Markdown/Interface.md

 You can provide an optional string into this creation method that will create a log file on disk where the engine will output all errors, warnings and other logged information.
 It is highly recommended to create a log, and check it often.
 If you do not wish to have this engine create a log, you can pass in nullptr.
-You can also provide a callback class to the logger that will forward all logging events to so that your application can easily monitor the %BioGears engine.
+You can also provide a callback class to the logger that will forward all logging events to so that your application can easily monitor the engine.
 For more details, please consult the HowTo-EngineUse.cpp file in the SDK.
 You can access and utilize this logger with in your own application as such:
 @code